Panorama (British TV programme): Has the government failed the NHS?

-Broadcast on 27 April 2020, the episode Has the government failed the NHS?, presented by reporter Richard Bilton, investigated the UK Government's alleged failure to stockpile critical equipment such as personal protective equipment (PPE), and the impact this had on the management of COVID-19 within the NHS during the pandemic's early months.
+Broadcast on 27 April 2020, the episode "Has the government failed the NHS?", presented by reporter Richard Bilton, investigated the UK government's alleged failure to stockpile critical equipment such as personal protective equipment (PPE), and the impact this had on the management of COVID-19 within the NHS during the pandemic's early months.
 The investigation also examined the reversal of the designation of COVID-19 as a "High consequence infectious disease" (HCID) and the simultaneous downgrading of PPE guidance.
 It was argued that the decision-making was fuelled, in part, by the lack of suitable equipment in the stockpile.

 Among the interviewees was public health expert John Ashton, who described the findings as "breathtaking" and said "The consequence of not planning; not ordering kit; not having stockpiles is that we are sending into the front line doctors, nurses, other health workers and social care workers without the equipment to keep them safe".

 The Missing Princess

-In February 2021, BBC Panorama released a full-fledged investigative documentary, The Missing Princess, about the daughter of Dubai ruler Sheikh Mohammed bin Rashid Al Maktoum, Princess Latifa, who attempted to flee her home country in 2018.
+In February 2021, Panorama released a full-fledged investigative documentary, The Missing Princess, about the daughter of Dubai ruler Sheikh Mohammed bin Rashid Al Maktoum, Princess Latifa, who attempted to flee her home country in 2018.
 However, she was captured and brought back to Dubai from international waters.
-In 2019, a family court in the UK ruled that Sheikh Mohammed had ordered the abduction of Princess Latifa, who was publicly seen only once since, in December 2018 during the visit of former United Nations High Commissioner for Human Rights, Mary Robinson.The Missing Princess was released in 2021, after BBC Panorama received a video message secretly recorded by Latifa bint Mohammed Al Maktoum from her bathroom in 2018.
+In 2019, a family court in the UK ruled that Sheikh Mohammed had ordered the abduction of Princess Latifa, who was publicly seen only once since, in December 2018 during the visit of former United Nations High Commissioner for Human Rights, Mary Robinson.The Missing Princess was released in 2021, after Panorama received a video message secretly recorded by Latifa bint Mohammed Al Maktoum from her bathroom in 2018.
 The messages were sent by Princess Latifa's friends, who were not able to get in touch with her for a long time.
 The Princess accused her father, Sheikh Mohammed, of holding her "hostage".
 She also gave details of her abduction, where she was drugged and brought back by Emirati soldiers on a boat and then a private jet.
 Saying that she feared for her life, Latifa complained about being tired in the solitary confinement without any medical and legal assistance.

-Release of the documentary prompted the United Nations to intervene in the matter, where the organization questioned the United Arab Emirates about Princess Latifa and asked for a proof that she is alive.
+Release of the documentary prompted the United Nations to intervene in the matter, where the organisation questioned the United Arab Emirates about Princess Latifa and asked for a proof that she is alive.